Self-Pity Is a Drug.

 The False High.

-Self-pity is a hit.
+Self-pity is narcotic comfort.

-But just like any drug, the comedown is brutal.
-And the more you use it, the more it warps your reality.
+And the longer you stay high on it, the more it warps your reality.

-You start measuring your worth in suffering.
-You start competing in the Olympics of misery.
-You start feeling attacked by people who’ve simply chosen to move on.
+You start feeling attacked by people who've simply chosen to move on.

 And when someone finally holds up a mirror instead of a tissue?